Our verdict

 Lockdown has never been this good

 Especially for a Nike Pegasus.
-In this iteration, the Nike Flywire makes a "triumphant return," providing a snug midfoot lockdown.
-What's more is it doesn't cut into your feet.
+In this iteration, the Nike Flywire makes a triumphant return, providing a snug midfoot lockdown.
+What's more, it doesn't cut into your feet.

 Nike Pegasus 39 laces

-Complementing it is the shoe's tongue that's attached to the inner sleeve.
-It not only locks the foot in; it also prevents tongue slide.
+Complementing the Flywire is the shoe's tongue that's attached to the inner sleeve.
+It not only locks the foot in but also prevents the tongue from sliding.

 Sticks better than your regular daily trainers

 This is especially true on wet concrete, light trails, and grassy terrain.
-83% of the critics find it "one of the most aggressive outsole setups" they've ever encountered in a daily running shoe.
-They even claim that it has an "octopus-sucker-like" grip!
+We actually found it to be one of the most aggressive outsoles on a daily running shoe!

 Nike Pegasus 39 outsole